Leopard125/EMMOP/README.md

  You may output different kinds of result from 'runme.m':

 - The Pareto front of our algorithm.
-- The least distance, balanced, and least threatened path planning figure.
+- The balanced path planning figure of UAVs.
 - The best, average and standard deviation of HV/PD values.

 2 You may change evaluation times and size of population in 'runme.m', while other algorithm parameters in 'EMMOP.m'.